mesosphere/marathon/docs/docs/networking.md

 # Networking

-Marathon continues to support the [legacy ports API](ports.html) that was shipped in versions 1.4.x and prior.
+This document describes the networking API released as of Marathon 1.5.

-All new applications should be declared using the new, non-deprecated networking API fields that are documented here.
+While Marathon continues to support the [legacy ports API](ports.html) that was shipped in versions 1.4.x and prior, all new applications should be declared using the new, non-deprecated networking API fields that are documented here.

 Applications using the old networking API fields will be automatically migrated to the new networking API in Marathon 1.5.x.
+See the [Migrating to the 1.5 Networking API]({{ site.baseurl }}/docs/upgrade/network-api-migration.html) for more information on changes you may need to make to your applications.

-Support for deprecated networking API fields will be dropped completely in some future release according to Marathon's official API deprecation policy [MARATHON-7165](https://jira.mesosphere.com/browse/MARATHON-7165).
+### VIPs

 If you are running Marathon within a [DC/OS cluster](https://dcos.io/get-started), you can use [virtual addresses (VIPs)](https://dcos.io/docs/1.8/usage/service-discovery/virtual-ip-addresses/) to make ports management easier.
 VIPs simplify inter-app communication and implement a reliable service-oriented architecture.